One reason music is so powerful is context.

 One reason that sacred music moves us, is that we remember all the times and places we have sung that same song before.
 The meanings form new layers over time.
 Who were we with and what did that worship experience mean to us, and to the others we worshipped beside?

 This morning I had the opportunity to sing Christmas carols at a service at the National Cathedral, a joint service with a Lutheran church in Bethlehem, Palestine.
-(I blogged an invitation to the service here and the post includes some background on the service.)

 It was 10:00 AM for Washington, and 5:00 PM for Bethlehem.
 A special treat was the Bethlehem Bell Choir, which played an introit.
 They did a harmonious job and looked like the bell choirs in small churches I have served: a collection of youth and adults intent on their timing — one of my favorite images of community.